AleksandarHaralanov/LockedChestFix/README.md

 It prevents the Locked Chest block from decaying, ensuring it won't disappear a few seconds after being placed.

 ---
+## Contributing Code & Reporting Issues
+Consider helping ChatGuard become even more versatile and robust.

+Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/LockedChestFix/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

+For any issues with the plugin, or suggestions, please report them [here](https://github.com/AleksandarHaralanov/ChatGuard/issues).

+---
 ## Download
 Latest releases of **LockedChestFix** can be found here on [GitHub](https://github.com/AleksandarHaralanov/LockedChestFix/releases).<br>